reactjs/react.dev/content/docs/jsx-in-depth.md

 The first part of a JSX tag determines the type of the React element.

 Capitalized types indicate that the JSX tag is referring to a React component.
-These tags get compiled into a direct reference to the named variable, so if you use the JSX `<Foo />` expression, `Foo` must be in scope.
+These tags get compiled into a direct reference to the named variable, so if you use the JSX `<Foo />` expression, `React` must be in scope.

 ### React Must Be in Scope {#react-must-be-in-scope}